What Is the Best Cut of Steak? The Ultimate Top 10 List

 • Color

-• 100% grass-fed beef tends to have a darker red color than supermarket beef due to the healthier living conditions of the cow and the longer life on the pasture.
+• 100% grass-fed beef tends to have a darker red color than supermarket beef due to the healthier living conditions of the cow and the longer life on pasture.

 • Marbling

 • With few exceptions, a good steak is a marbled steak.
 Even lean cuts like flank steak and skirt steak should have bands and flecks of fat among the muscle fibers.
-Marbling brings better texture and juiciness
+Marbling brings better texture and juiciness.

 • Moisture